-- Strong KYC policy: You can implement a comprehensive KYC policy to ensure the credentials of each consumer remain unique.
+You can implement a comprehensive KYC policy to ensure the credentials of each consumer remain unique.
 This will ensure strong authentication that can be used to verify a user’s identity in various steps (MFA).

-- Multi-factor authentication: Presenting multi-factor authentication for all end-users and employees will increase the security of your accounts and ensure no third party can gain access.
+Presenting multi-factor authentication for all end-users and employees will increase the security of your accounts and ensure no third party can gain access.
 While this method takes a few extra seconds, it can easily be used to identify any hackers.

-- SSO: Many businesses choose to include a Single Sign-on (SSO) feature instead of MFA; there can be various advantages.
+Many businesses choose to include a Single Sign-on (SSO) feature instead of MFA; there can be various advantages.
 It allows end-users to use your services without logging in again and again.

 Identity providers use CIAM to connect the end-user's existing accounts to the business’s services.
 CIAM solutions also come with features that can enhance the process of authentication.
 This is generally done by implementing unique authentication protocols.
 Two well-known authentication protocols are:

-- OpenID provider: OpenID provider is an authentication protocol that uses an ‘identifier’ like a URL to verify the user’s identity.
+OpenID provider is an authentication protocol that uses an ‘identifier’ like a URL to verify the user’s identity.
 This end-user has previously registered an OpenID which they have to enter to verify their credentials.

-- SAML identity provider: The SAML identity provider allows IdPs to transfer authentication details to your business’s server and verify the identity of the end-user.
+The SAML identity provider allows IdPs to transfer authentication details to your business’s server and verify the identity of the end-user.
 This identity provider works on SAML authentication principles.